jjdblast/bigdata-pipeline_wiki/Test-Environment.md

 * Launch a new macosx-laptop$ terminal
 * Run the commands below to verify your setup
 * `open` opens a browser on a Mac
-* The IP of boot2docker (and therefore your Docker container) is as follows
+* The IP of boot2docker (and therefore your Docker Container) is as follows
 ```
 macosx-laptop$ boot2docker ip
 ```